cbeyls/slimbox/README.txt

                  You can choose between the standard slimbox2.css or slimbox2-rtl.css which is designed for right-to-left languages. js/slimbox2.js   The minified version of Slimbox 2, plus the editable autoloading code using default options. src/slimbox2.js  The Slimbox 2 source.
-Contains many comments and is not suitable for production use (needs to be minified first). extra/*          Some extra scripts that you can add to the autoload code block inside slimbox2.js to add special functionality.
+Contains many comments and is not suitable for production use (needs to be minified first). src/autoload.js  The default autoloading code included after the main minified code in the final production file.
+It activates Slimbox on selected links. extra/*          Some extra scripts that you can add to the autoload code block inside slimbox2.js to add special functionality.